-Gum disease is extremely common in the UK, but with regular visits to your dental hygienist you could improve your gum health and maintain a healthy mouth.
+Gum disease is extremely common in the UK and many people ask: “How can I prevent gum disease?”.
+The truth is, with regular visits to your dental hygienist in Wolverhampton you could improve your gum health and maintain a healthy mouth.

-A visit to our dental hygienists in Wolverhampton will allow us to perform professional cleaning that will remove plaque and tartar, the two main contributors to gum disease.
+A visit to our dental hygienist at our practice in Wolverhampton will allow us to perform professional cleaning that will remove plaque and tartar, the two main contributors to gum disease.
 During your appointment with us we’ll examine your gums, teeth, and lifestyle to deliver the best advice and treatments that will help you achieve a healthy mouth.

-Healthy gums mean healthy teeth, and healthy teeth means a healthier and happier mouth.
-Make sure you take care of your gums with our team of dental hygienists at Claregate Dental.
+Healthy gums mean healthy teeth, and healthy teeth mean a healthier and happier mouth.
+Make sure you take care of your gums with our team of dental hygienists at our dentist in Wolverhampton.

 Please call 01902 754 525 or send us a message using the form below.